 We had almost as fun with our engineering activities for kids as we did with our science experiments.
-For today’s project, I challenged Monkey to create a Q-tip bridge.
+For today’s STEM activity, I challenged Monkey to create a Q-tip bridge.
 She came up with the design completely on her own, with fantastic results.
-She and I were both pleased with her efforts.
+She and I were both pleased with her efforts in this engineering activity for kids!

 How to Make a Q-Tip Bridge